 6. Chicco Duo Hybrid — Best Glass-Plastic Hybrid

 If you want the purity of glass but hate the weight and breakability, the Chicco Duo actually solves that problem.
-I was skeptical at first — how different can glass-lined plastic really be?
-But once I held one, I got it.
 It uses a patented medical glass technology called Invinci-Glass — a micro-thin layer of breakproof glass permanently bonded to the interior of a premium plastic bottle.
 Your milk touches only pure glass, but the bottle itself is lightweight, shatterproof, and won’t chip or crack.

-Beyond the material, Duo bottles stay crystal clear and never stain, discolor, or retain odors — problems common with regular plastic bottles after months of use.
+Beyond the material, Duo bottles stay crystal clear and never stain, discolor, or retain odors.
 The laser-etched measurement markings won’t fade or chip like printed ones do.

 • Milk only touches pure glass — no plastic contact